cynamonster/pad-stat-track/README.md

 ![gif](pad-stat.gif "gif")

-This application was created by Ben Cynamon to assist the research project, *Static Stretching for the Treatment of Peripheral Arterial Disease*, lead by Dr. Emily Pritchard of Florida State University's College of Medicine.
+This application was created by Ben Cynamon to assist the research study, *Static Stretching for the Treatment of Peripheral Arterial Disease*, lead by Dr. Emily Pritchard of Florida State University's College of Medicine.

 ## To Do:
 * ~Wrap app in authentication layer~